Q. Where is the conference held?

 A. No. Networking among the faculty and graduate students interested in energy is an essential component of this conference experience and enrollment is limited.
 Therefore, we are only accepting applications from incoming and current Stanford graduate and professional school students who are able to participate in the entire week of activities that run Tuesday – Thursday, September 8-10.

 Q: How much does the conference cost?

 A. The conference is free.

 Through the Stanford Graduate Summer School site, you are able to apply for this four-and-a-half-day conference for free.
 If accepted, you'll be asked to sign and upload the Student Participant Fee Agreement to officially register for the event.
-The agreement is to ensure that participants are committed to attending the entire conference (Sept 10-13, 9:00 am – 7:30 pm) taking place across the Stanford campus.
+The agreement is to ensure that participants are committed to attending the entire conference (Sept 8-10, times to be confirmed) taking place across the Stanford campus.
 By uploading this Agreement, you are confirming that you will fully attend all course sessions.
 This Agreement authorizes the Office of Vice Provost for Graduate Education (VPGE) to charge your Stanford bill a $100 deposit fee - only if you do not fully participate.
 You will see no charge if you fully participate.

 Q. Does the Energy@Stanford & SLAC program offer credit?

 Energy@Stanford & SLAC does not offer grades or credit.
 The course will not show up on your transcript, though you may want to list this on your resume or curriculum vitae as a professional or educational experience.

 Q: After I apply online, when will I know if I have been accepted into the program?